TosbackCgusBridge-Bot/CGUs-versions/Underarmour/Privacy Policy.md

 **EMAIL COMMUNICATIONS:**

-To help us make email communication more useful and interesting, we may receive a confirmation when you open email messages from www.UnderArmour.com if your computer supports such capabilities.
-We also compare our customer list to lists received from other companies in an effort to avoid sending unnecessary messages to our customers.
+We will send you an email message to confirm any order that you place at ua.com and when such order is shipped.
+Additionally, we may send you a reminder by email if you have left something in your cart.
+Finally we may send you an email inviting you to provide a rating and review of any product you purchase at ua.com.
 If you do not want to receive email messages or other communications from us, please see the paragraph on “How do I opt out of receiving communications from Under Armour?” below.

 **DIRECT MARKETING:**